lukiwieser/natural-disasters-and-climate-change/README.md

 Asia has by far the most deaths by disasters, total deaths as well as deaths by population.

+We refer to the deaths per population as relative deaths.

 ### Disasters by country

 ![deaths-and-type-by-country](/docs/deaths-and-type-by-country.png)